A guide to step-parent adoption.

 Where only one parent or person has parental responsibility for a child, that person can lawfully change the child's name.
 Where two or more people have parental responsibility for the child, one of them can lawfully change the child's name if all the others agree.
 Such agreements do not need to be in writing.

-If there is a Residence Order in force, a child's name cannot be changed without the written agreement of anyone else who has parental responsibility or the permission of the court.
+If there is a Child Arrangement Order in force, a child's name cannot be changed without the written agreement of anyone else who has parental responsibility or the permission of the court.

 2. Being named in the will of the child's parent